 Available on: Windows, macOS, iOS, Android, Linux, and Web

 Born in India, now Flock is aiming at Slack.
-The team communication tool provides one-on-one and group chat, audio and video calls, task management, and around 60 integrations.
+The team communication tool provides one-on-one and group chat, audio and video calls, task manager, and around 60 integrations.

 Top Flock features:

-Pricing: $4.50 user/month for screen-sharing, unlimited messaging history, and 10GB storage per user; Enterprise from $8 user/month; A freebie Plan limits you to 10K message history.
+Pricing: $4.50 user/month for screen-sharing, unlimited messaging history, and 10GB storage per user; Enterprise plan requires contacting sales; A freebie Plan limits you to 10K message history.

 The verdict: Flock’s interface isn’t the most user-friendly and there are limited customization options.
 That said, it’s an affordable option that claims to be faster than Slack.